Camarasaurus: Feeding

-As other dinosaurs, Camarasaurus continuously replaced its teeth, and underneath each erupted tooth there were up to three replacement teeth.
-A tooth was replaced after 62 days on average, as indicated by daily growth rings called von Ebner lines that are visible in cross-section of the teeth.
+As with other dinosaurs, Camarasaurus continuously replaced its teeth, and underneath each erupted tooth there were up to three replacement teeth.
+A tooth was replaced after 62 days on average, as indicated by daily growth rings called von Ebner lines that are visible in thin sections.
 This was slower than in Diplodocus, where a tooth only lasted for about 35 days, but as fast or faster than in ornithischian dinosaurs.
-In a 2017 study, Kayleigh Wiersma and Martin Sander described a patch of soft tissue covering parts of the lower jaw and teeth of a Camarasaurus specimen nicknamed "E.T.".
-This impression appears to have been the animal's gums, indicating that the tooth crowns were partly enclosed by gums.
-Such gums may explain why sauropod tooth rows are often found intact even when isolated from the jaws.
-These authors also suggested that the gums could have been covered by a horny beak, which could have helped with cutting vegetation while protecting the teeth.
+In a 2017 study, Kayleigh Wiersma and Martin Sander described the impression of a patch of soft tissue that covers parts of the lower jaw and teeth of the specimen "E.T.".
+This impression appears to have been the animal's gums, indicating that the tooth crowns in sauropods were partly enclosed by gums.
+Such gums may have held the tooth row together even when the teeth of a carcass separated from the jaw, explaining why isolated tooth rows of sauropods are often found.
+The authors also suggested that the gums could have been covered by a horny beak, which could have helped with cutting vegetation while protecting the teeth.
 The presence of such a beak is consistent with the presence of small foramina (openings) and grooves on the outer surfaces of the jaws that would have contained blood vessels in life.
 Alternatively, these blood vessels could have supported "lips" like those found in today's lizards.

 A juvenile and heavily scavenged Camarasaurus specimen from Wyoming was found with 14 polished quartz stones that are between 1 and 13 cm in diameter and have been identified as gastroliths (stomach stones).
 Sauropods were once assumed to have swallowed such stones to help grind food in the stomach, but the rarity of skeletons preserving gastroliths and their low numbers suggest that they were instead swallowed accidentally or for mineral intake.